-Page 4 of 7 Adopted by Council: July 27, 2010 Policy 8703 File Ref: 7000 00-0 Public Art Program 5.2.2 Pro pjects appropriate for consideration should: 5.2.2 a) Ha ave a high degree of prominence, public use and/or public realm impact; b) Achieve or enhance project objectives or other City objective multiculturalism, sustainability, cultural or environmental inter c) Promote opportunities for meaningful community participation n; and/or d) Complement existing public artworks or public amenities in the identified in that community. ne local area, and/or fulfil a need submit e City will undertake artist-initiated public art projects from tin omit proposals for concepts and locations of their own choos a specific topic of community interest or importance.
-53 Funding
+Page 4 of 7 Adopted by Council: July 27, 2010 Policy 8703 File Ref: 7000-00 Public Art Program

+- 5.2.2 Projects appropriate for consideration should: - a) Have a high degree of prominence, public use and/or public realm impact; - b) Achieve or enhance project objectives or other City objectives (e.g. beautification, liveability, multiculturalism, sustainability, cultural or environmental interpretations); - c) Promote opportunities for meaningful community participation; and/or - d) Complement existing public artworks or public amenities in the local area, and/or fulfil a need identified in that community. - 5.2.3 The City will undertake artist-initiated public art projects from time to time.
+Artists will be invited to submit proposals for concepts and locations of their own choosing, and may be asked to respond to a specific topic of community interest or importance.